A: Yes. A well-fitted mask can provide good protection for the wearer (though two-sided masking remains most effective).

 Option 6: good fit but less filtration

 We know parents are struggling to assess the risk to unvaccinated kids going back to school this fall.
 There will be so many different local contexts in terms of vaccination coverage, transmission levels, and mitigation measures, that a one-size fits all answer is unlikely.
+We realize that even when masks are required, things like lunch time introduce added challenges.
 We’re here to try to help parents navigate this blurry and unsettling landscape.

 While public health doesn’t work well as an individual-only responsibility, choosing to wear a mask even when others aren’t can still provide you or your child with protection.
 Social norms matter too, so your child’s choice to wear a mask could make it easier for others to do so as well.